07 Jun Vancouver Signs that Lit Up the Night

 The Aristocratic was an old style diner/coffee shop that graced the corner of Granville and Broadway from 1938 to 1997, when it closed to make way for Chapters book store.
 Many will remember the sign with the dapper, monocled, top hat-wearing mascot “Risty” and the orange-red neon “Featuring courteous service – quality food…all over town”.
 In its glory days, the Aristocratic was a chain with nine stores.
 The Granville and Broadway location was the last restaurant standing in the chain.
 The Aristocratic sign may well be the most memorable, iconic Vancouver sign of old.
 While the Chapters store has a replica of the Risty sign, Vancouver Museum is home to the original.

-Though we couldn’t find a public domain image of the Risty sign, you can have a look here.
+Though we couldn’t find a public domain image of the Risty sign, you can have a look at Vancouver Is Awesome.

 Take a trip down Vancouver signage memory lane and visit these and more public domain images at Vancouver Public Library’s “Vancouver Neon” flickr stream.